schwalbe10/thinkage/_posts/2017-01-21-perceptron.md

 (0, 1) -> 1
 (1, 1) -> 0
 ~~~~
-This is the first step to understand deep learning!
+This is the first step to understand deep learning